hanabi/hanabi.github.io/Reference.md

   * Nothing is played on the stacks.
   * Alice clues Cathy about a 4.
   * Bob blind-plays the red 1.
   * This **cannot** be a *Bluff*, because there are no one-away from playable 4's.
-So even though 1 does not match 4, this must be a *Finesse*, because Alice is not allowed to perform a *Bluff* with any old card that she wants.
+So even though 1 does not match 4, this must be a *Finesse*, because Alice is not allowed to perform a *Bluff* with any card that she wants.
   * Cathy does not see any other red cards in Bob's hand.
 So Cathy should think that she has the red 4, because that would match the blind-play of a red 1.
 Subsequently, Cathy must have red 2 on her *Finesse Position* and red 3 on her *Second Finesse Position*.

 ### The Urgency Principle (e.g. How to Tell If Someone Is Finessed)